testcontainers/testcontainers-python/docs/contributing.md

 !!!WARNING

     Please raise an issue before you try to contribute a new container!
-It helps maintainersunderstand your use-case and motivation.
+It helps maintainers understand your use-case and motivation.
     This way we can keep pull requests forced on the "how", not the "why"! :pray:
-    It also gives maintainers a chance to give you last-minute guidance on caveats orexpectations, particularly with new extra dependencies and how to manage them.
+    It also gives maintainers a chance to give you last-minute guidance on caveats or expectations, particularly with new extra dependencies and how to manage them.

 ### Module documentation

-Leave examples for others with your mew module such as `modules/<new_module>/basic_example.py`.
+Leave examples for others with your new module such as `modules/<new_module>/basic_example.py`.
 You can create as many examples as you want.

 Create a new `docs/modules/<new_module>.md` describing the basic use of the new container.
 There is a [starter template provided here](https://raw.githubusercontent.com/testcontainers/testcontainers-python/blob/main/docs/modules/template.md){:target="\_blank"}.